BPS Invariants for 3-Manifolds at Rational Level $K$: Asymptotic expansion of knot invariants at roots of unity

 \subsubsection{Remarks}

-From above examples, we see that the volume function or twisted superpotential is given by the standard twisted superpotential with variables replaced with $r$-th power of them up to the overall $1/r^2$ factor, and also the A-polynomial takes the same form, which could be expected already from \eqref{leading-exp}.
+From the examples above, we see that the volume function or the twisted superpotential is given by the standard twisted superpotential up to the overall $1/r^2$ factor where variables are replaced with $r$-th power of them, and also the A-polynomial takes the same form, which could already be expected from \eqref{leading-exp}.
 If we want higher order terms in the expansion, we can use \eqref{q-exp-rou} for $q$-Pochhammer symbols.
-For monomials, we can express them in terms of theta functions, which is in turn expressed in terms of $q$-Pochhammer symbols.
-So in this way full asymptotic expansion could also be obtained. \\